By Tammie Smeltz

 - When a healthcare provider participates in a trial, they should be present in the courtroom for the entire trial.
 A trial could last anywhere from a few days to a month.
 Since the MLMIC-insured defendants were dismissed from the case, they did not lose any revenue due to the cancellation of office hours.

 - When summary judgment is granted, a case is closed without any indemnity payment made on behalf of the defendant.
-As a result, the healthcare practitioners, in this case, were not reported to the Practitioner’s Data Bank.
+As a result, the healthcare practitioners, in this case, were not reported to the National Practitioner’s Data Bank.

 MLMIC remains committed to the vigorous defense of meritless malpractice claims and the use of summary judgment to achieve early resolutions for its policyholders.
 If you are involved in a lawsuit and want to know whether summary judgment is recommended in your case, contact your claims specialist or MLMIC-appointed defense attorney.